|SSM Cardinal Glennon Children's Medical Center|

 Some burners will last longer and require further treatment:

-Burners will get better with time, but in more serious cases, you may have to work with a physical therapist or trainer to keep your muscles strong and mobile while you heal.
+Burners get better with time, but in more serious cases, you may have to work with a physical therapist or trainer to keep your muscles strong and mobile while you heal.
+Your doctor might prescribe medicine to help with any pain.

 And as with any injury, make sure you're completely healed before you start playing sports again.
-If you don't, you'll increase your chances of another burner or stinger.
+If you don't, you'll increase your chances of having another burner.